NathanDuma/LinkedIn-Easy-Apply-Bot/README.md

 # Linkedin Easy Apply Bot
 Automatically apply to Linkedin Easy Apply jobs.
 This bot answers the application questions as well!
+This is for educational purposes only.
+I am not responsible if your LinkedIn account gets suspended or for anything else.

 This bot is written in Python using Selenium.